Gnitoon/ppShow/README.md

 Special credits to twitch.tv/omeiaum for the idea, i just coded it
 <br>
-<i>'dvd mode' may now work properly in Firefox, please prefer chromium based browsers (like Chrome)</i>
+<i>'dvd mode' may NOT work properly in Firefox, please prefer chromium based browsers (like Chrome)</i>
 <br> TY <3